sofn-xyz/mailing/README.md

 just below the line

-- [ ] instructions for redwood.js integration
-- [ ] instructions for remix.run integration
+- [ ] automated tests of pulling into X project and it working
 - [ ] faktory integration
 - [ ] mailing.run website
+- [ ] generator for new email template